dcyoung/dcyoung.github.io/_pages/resume.md

 **Software Engineering**

 - Familiar and practiced in Agile software engineering methodologies
-- Experience going from customer need to a roadmap of scoped projects
+- Experience going from customer need to a road map of scoped projects
 - Designed and bootstrapped countless software systems and projects
-- Contract, Data Schema and API design, development and maintenance
+- Designed, developed and maintained contracts, data schemas and APIs
-- Processing Workflows
+- Implemented Complex Processing Workflows
-- Microservice and distributed system design and development
+- Designed and developed microservices and distributed systems
-- Advanced image processing
+- Extensive experience w/ Advanced image processing
-- Complex optimization
-- Hardware acceleration
+- Prioritized and implemented hardware acceleration and other optimizations for models, algorithms, workflows and processing services
-- GUI applications
+- Designed and developed numerous GUI applications

 **DevOps**

-- Automation wherever possible
+- Introduced automation wherever possible
-- CI/CD design and maintenance
+- Designed and maintained CI/CD for many projects
-- Complex multi-service and ML systems testing
+- Automated complex multi-service and ML systems testing
-- Package, model and version management
+- Designed and implemented solutions for package, model and version management for ML systems and projects

 ## Scanse - Director of software (2015-2017)